 Learning to love.
 I’m not a natural but I imagine that’s largely generational.
 Instagram’s a great visual platform that opens up channels of conversation with a new audience My only problem is that I’m still not entirely sure how to reach that audience.
 I have had a few cases of people randomly getting in touch but I’d love to increase my exposure.

-‘they’re most useful when I’m painting as I have to constantly change perspectives’
+‘they’re most useful when I’m sculpting or drawing as I have to constantly change perspectives’

 Ha!
-Well, I’ve always been told that me and Emma Thompson look a bit similar, If I really did look like her, I’d love it — that is one person I would definitely not mind being mistaken for!
+Well, I’m sometimes been told that I look similar to Emma Thompson!
+If I really did look like her, I’d love it — that is one person I would definitely not mind being mistaken for

 For any enquiries please contact: